I’ve just finished reading Frank Viola’s Reimagining a Woman’s Role in the Church: An Open Letter.

 This means that we are hard pressed to come up with explanations as to why it is no longer necessary to take 1 Corinthians 11 seriously.
 Our theological confusion prohibits us to find a suitable contemporary alternative or corresponding symbol for whatever the point was that Paul was making, and so we simply wish the whole thing away.
 But we dare not do so without reason, and so we come up with novel rationalisations that transmogrify themselves into ecclesiastical myths before too long.

-You have heard that Corinth’s ladies of the night had the strange habit of shaving their heads, haven’t you?
-And that this is the reason why Paul said that a woman without head covering might just as well go ahead and rid herself of her locks?
+You might have heard that Corinth’s ladies of the night had the strange habit of shaving their heads, and that this is the reason why Paul said that a woman without head covering might just as well go ahead and rid herself of her locks.

 This information has proven to be a relief for many who have struggled with the issue, and the reason is obvious.
 If we can prove that the reference to the shaved head was merely a Corinthian issue, then it becomes much easier to suggest that the head covering was as well, for the two are clearly inextricably linked in Paul’s mind: “Every woman who prays or prophesies with her head uncovered dishonors her head—it is just as though her head were shaved.”

 Yet the historical evidence backing the prostitute theory is flimsy, to say the least.
 Most contemporary commentaries that take this line simply quote from other (usually slightly less contemporary) commentaries.
 Understandably so, for real historical evidence is hard to come by.
 Furthermore, a brief survey of the subject in question reveals that there are many versions of this idea (as is the case with most urban legends), with some of them quite contradictory.